csotiriou/AFNetworking-PromiseKit/README.md

 ```
 self.manager = [[AFHTTPRequestOperationManager alloc] initWithBaseURL:nil];
 self.manager.responseSerializer = [AFHTTPResponseSerializer serializer];

-[self.manager GET:@"http://www.oramind.com/" parameters:nil].then(^(id responseObject, AFHTTPRequestOperation *operation){
+[self.manager GET:@"http://www.error-url.ss/" parameters:nil].then(^(id responseObject, AFHTTPRequestOperation *operation){
 	NSLog(@"first request completed for operation: %@", operation.request.description);
 	return [self.manager GET:@"http://www.apple.com" parameters:nil];
 }).then(^{
 	NSLog(@"second request completed");
 }).catch(^(NSError *error){
-	NSLog(@"error happened: %@", error.userInfo[PMKThrown][0]); //this will hold the actual error reported by the HTTP Client
+	NSLog(@"error happened: %@", error.localizedDescription);
+	NSLog(@"original operation: %@", error.userInfo[AFHTTPRequestOperationErrorKey]);
 });

 ```

 Objects returned by the plain AFHTTPRequestOperationManager are also returned here, as optional arguments (a response object of type 'id' and the AFHTTPRequestOperation).
-In case of errors, you can use the "catch" command of PromiseKit, and get the error thrown by AFNetworking
+In case of errors, you can use the "catch" command of PromiseKit, and get the error thrown by AFNetworking and the original operation that spawned the error with 'error.userInfo[AFHTTPRequestOperationErrorKey]'

 #To Do